Faculty & Staff

 These People: Voices for the Stage, Poets’ Theatre, 1990

-In live theater (with such actors as Tommy Lee Jones, James Woods, and Stockard Channing) and on a national radio program for children called The Spider's Web (playing among many other parts, Scrooge in Dickens’s A Christmas Carol).
+In live theater (with such actors as Tommy Lee Jones, James Woods, Stockard Channing, Cherry Jones and Alvin Epstein) and on a national radio program for children called The Spider's Web (playing among many other parts, Scrooge in Dickens’s A Christmas Carol).

 Awards and grants